Deep Reinforcement Learning for Dynamic Origin-Destination Matrix Estimation in Microscopic Traffic Simulations Considering Credit Assignment: Methods

 \subsubsection{Discount factor}

 The discount factor $\gamma$ is a value between 0 and 1 that determines the present value of future rewards.
 When $\gamma=0$, the agent exhibits myopic behavior, considering only immediate rewards.
 Conversely, when $\gamma \rightarrow 1$, the agent exhibits a far-sighted attribute, valuing future rewards as much as current rewards.
-In this paper, we use $\gamma=0.995$ to improve the performance of the proposed method and ensure convergence.
+In this paper, we use $\gamma=0.99$ to emphasize long-term rewards and promote stable learning.